blueloveTH/keras4torch/README.md

 The usage of Keras4Torch is almost the same with Keras.

-Let's start with a simple example with MNIST!
+Let's start with a simple example of MNIST!

 ```python
 import torch